reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    A service can be a component or a piece of software running on a device (tedge device or child device).
    For example, a device can have a cloud connector/agent software that can be viewed as a service.
    Any software on the device can be modelled as a service, if monitoring them separately from the device makes sense.
+   This abstraction be also be used to isolate various aspects of the device itself into separate groups, but still linked to the device.
+   For example, if you model a car as a device, the sensor data coming from different tyres, breaks, engine, infotainment system etc can be isolated into their own respective services (more like light-weight child devices).

    A service can have its own telemetry data which is separate from the device's telemetry data.
    For e.g: a service running on a device can report its own RAM or disk usage, which is separate from the device's overall RAM or disk usage.
-   But services are managed (installed, updated etc) by the device that it is running on and hence services not support commands on their own.
-   All commands meant for a service are received and managed by the device that it is running on.
+   The services are also usually managed (installed, updated etc) by the device that it is running on and hence all commands meant for services are received and managed by that device.
    For e.g: It would be much easier for the device to update/uninstall a service than expecting the service to update itself.
-   But, thin-edge does not completely rule out the possibility of services supporting commands as well, in future.
+   But, thin-edge does not completely rule out the possibility of services handling commands on their own as well, in future.
+   When a service is removed from a device, all data associated with it are obsolete as well, and hence removed.

    Unlike devices that only has a connectivity status, services have a liveness aspect to them as well, which conveys if a service is up and running at any given point of time.
-   The liveness of services could be critical to the functioning of that device. a service does not support nested services.
+   The liveness of services could be critical to the functioning of that device.

-   When a service is removed from a device, all telemetry data associated with it are obsolete as well, and hence removed.
+   A service does not support nested services either.

 When a thin-edge device receives telemetry data for itself or child devices or services running on any of them, it needs to identify their source so that they can be associated with their twins on the device as well as in the cloud.